The word ‘Selah’ has been referenced in modern poetry and music but it’s earliest origins can be found in the book of Psalms.

-You may have reservations for similar or other reasons, however, if you really feel passionate about a particular subject, there is nothing stopping you from creating an email address using one the private and secure email services, which (in my opinion) are much better than the usual 3.
+You may have reservations for similar or other reasons, however, if you really feel passionate about a particular subject, there is nothing stopping you from creating an email address specifically for anonymous comments.

 Our Calls and Texts should be just that, ours.

-If you value your privacy and like your calls and text messages etc. to remain secure, forget the other message/call apps and use Signal, on all phones and Pad, Laptops and PCs.
+If you value your privacy and like your calls and text messages etc. to remain secure, forget the other message/call apps and use Signal, on all phones and Pads.